Brendan Carr: Private practice and advisorship (2005–2017)

-Carr worked for Wiley Rein from September 2005 to June 2012, temporarily working for Court of Appeals for the Fourth Circuit judge Dennis Shedd as a law clerk from 2008 to 2009.
-Carr joined the Federal Communications Commission (FCC) in July 2012 as an attorney in the Office of General Counsel.
-He became an advisor to commissioner Ajit Pai in February 2014.
+After graduating from the Catholic University of America, Carr worked for Wiley Rein, representing Verizon and AT&T. He temporarily worked for Court of Appeals for the Fourth Circuit judge Dennis Shedd as a law clerk from 2008 to 2009.
+He joined the Federal Communications Commission (FCC) in 2012 as an attorney in the Office of General Counsel.
+Carr became an advisor to commissioner Ajit Pai in 2014.
 After Pai became the chair of the FCC in January 2017, Carr was appointed as its general counsel.
-He married Machalagh Carr, the former oversight staff director on the House Committee on Ways and Means, with whom he has two children.
+He later married Machalagh Carr, the former oversight staff director on the House Committee on Ways and Means, with whom he has two children.

 Commissioner of the Federal Communications Commission (2017–2025)

 In May 2017, Politico Pro reported that Carr was among several potential candidates to be nominated for the vacant FCC seat previously occupied by Tom Wheeler.
 On June 28, president Donald Trump nominated Carr to the commission.
 Carr appeared before the Senate Committee on Commerce, Science, and Transportation the following month in which he defended his independence over his association to Ajit Pai.
 On August 2, the committee advanced his nomination, although Democrats objected to a five-year continuation of Carr's term.
 The following day, Carr was confirmed by the Senate in a voice vote.
 As commissioner, he visited a fiber optic cable manufacturing facility in North Carolina that month.
 Carr marked his tenure with a focus on wireless infrastructure policy, particularly in streamlining deployment of 5G towers.
 He voted to repeal net neutrality rules in December.